-During one of the final Governance sessions of the year, CEP holds a two-hour meeting that is reflective and celebratory.
+During one of the final Governance sessions of the year, CEP holds a two-hour ceremony that is reflective and celebratory.
 The major reflects on its activities of the past year and discusses hopes for the year ahead.
-This meeting informs the agenda of the summer meetings and the general topics and themes of the governance activities the following autumn.
+This meeting informs the agenda of the Summer Visions Meetings and the general topics and themes of the governance activities the following fall.
 It is also a time that symbolically marks the leadership of the major being passed to the juniors while the seniors plan for their next chapter.